-Some experts assessed that Iran's foreign policy might shift after the July 14, 2015, nuclear agreement between Iran and the United States and its partner negotiating countries (the Joint Comprehensive Plan of Action, JCPOA) began implementation on January 16, 2016.
-Under the JCPOA, many of the international sanctions that have hobbled Iran's economy have been lifted, removing most of the major obstacles to completing pending joint regional energy and transportation projects.
+Some experts assessed that Iran's foreign policy might shift after the July 14, 2015, nuclear agreement between Iran and the United States and its partner countries (the Joint Comprehensive Plan of Action, JCPOA) began implementation on January 16, 2016.
+Many of the international sanctions that hobbled Iran's economy were lifted.
 Iran's elected President Hassan Rouhani has stated that the JCPOA is "a beginning for creating an atmosphere of friendship and co-operation with various countries."
-However, to date, there has been no indication that Iran has altered such core policies such as its support for Syrian President Bashar Al Assad or for Lebanese Hezbollah.
+However, to date, there has been no indication that Iran has altered such core policies as its support for Syrian President Bashar Al Asad or Lebanese Hezbollah.
 Iran now has more financial resources with which to support its regional efforts, and its emergence from diplomatic isolation might enable Iran to develop itself as a regional energy and trade hub.
-Supreme Leader Ali Khamene'i and key hardline institutions, such as the Islamic Revolutionary Guard Corps (IRGC), appear to be succeeding to thwart any broad realignment by Iran or any compromises of its core foreign policy goals.
+Supreme Leader Ali Khamene'i and key hardline institutions, such as the Islamic Revolutionary Guard Corps (IRGC), appear to have blocked any compromises of Iran's core foreign policy goals, while at the same time allowing Iran to re-integrate into regional and international diplomacy.